 - Bella Capri Inn and Suites: This Spanish style boutique hotel, is located in the heart of historic Old Town Camarillo.
 The Inn has a warm atmosphere with a sunny patio and delish Old Town Café.
 Other amenities include three room suites, breakfast, and access to a fitness center.
 Address: 2050 Ventura Blvd Camarillo, CA 93010.

 Ojai is a charming and quaint small town a quick thirty minutes away from the Pacific Ocean.
-The area is dotted with boutiques, elegant hotels, locally owned shops and eateries, as well as a bustling farmers market.
+The area is dotted with boutiques, art galleries, elegant hotels, locally owned shops and eateries, as well as a bustling farmers market.
 The residents of Ojai are an intriguing collection of salt of the earth farmers, whimsical artists, spiritual leaders, captivating intellectuals, passionate environmentalists, up and coming chefs, families running away from the larger urban areas to raise kids, retired snowbirds, movie stars and everything in between that you can think of!
+Ojai offers an array of outdoor activities including wine tasting, farm and food tours, shopping, golf, tennis, bicycling, camping, fishing, horseback riding, and hiking in Southern California.
+Ojai is a fun-filled getaway in a scenic setting with many events scheduled throughout the year plus free concerts at the park during the summer months.

 Things To Do In Ojai